morijx/Raspi_cardiac_wave/Multiprocessing/README.md

 To use the code just start the Main_GUI.py.
 Keep in mind that the pyVHR-CPU package has to be installed correctly since it is needed in the process.

+Looking again at the original function structure, we can see that the frames are passed through one after the other to produce the signal.
+At this point, however, it should also be possible to process several frames at the same time on different cores and extract the signals.
+The function was rewritten for this purpose.